- Docs

 The Command Line Integration (CLI) App is cross-platform and available for Windows, Linux, and Mac.

-The Command Line Integration (CLI) App is our most recommended choice for customers requiring integration from a scripting language such as PowerShell, shell scripts (bash, csh, zsh, etc.), and DOS batch files (BAT).
+The CLI App is the recommended choice for integration from a scripting language such as PowerShell, shell scripts (bash, csh, zsh, etc.), and DOS batch files (BAT).
+It uses our secure APIs and provides built-in automatic retries, fast performance, automatic pagination handling, and automatic transfer chunking.

 Terraform